noorullahkarimi/noorullahkarimi/README.md

 ## your skill?

-web2 => html,css,js,java,sql,mysql
+web2 :arrow_forward: html,css,js,java,sql,mysql

-web3 => solidity,testing project and all we need in
+web3 :arrow_forward: solidity,testing project and all we need in

 ## what you can see on my repository?